gcp-development/web-application/library-ui/README.md

 ```bash
 nvm install 18.14.2
 ```
-Note:nvm install node # "node" is an alias for the latest version.
+Note:nvm install node, "node" is an alias for the latest version.

 List installed versions.
 ```bash